aichner/React-MDB-Firebase-Template/STYLE_GUIDE.md

 All HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Mark Otto](https://github.com/mdo).

 The following rules are one of the most important.
-- Try to keep the maximum line length below `80`.
+- Try to keep the line length below `80`.
 The maximum line length is `120`.

 **Bad**
 ```typescript